Didymus the Blind: Works

 As a result of his condemnation, many of his works were not copied during the Middle Ages and were subsequently lost.
 Of his lost compositions we can gather a partial list from the citations of ancient authors which includes On Dogmas, On The Death of Young Children, Against the Arians, First Word, and others.
 One of Didymus's lost works is a commentary on Origen's First Principles which, according to Jerome, tried to interpret an orthodox understanding of the Trinity from Origen's theology.
 In it, he assumed the pre-existence of souls and Apocatastasis.
 He staunchly defended the doctrine of the Trinity.
 He argued that Christ's body and soul were human, but that Christ was sinless.

 Excerpts from Didymus's Biblical commentary have been found in the Catena.

 Modern knowledge of Didymus has been greatly increased by a group of 6th or 7th century papyrus codices discovered in 1941 at a munitions dump near Tura, Egypt (south of Cairo).
 These include his commentaries on Zechariah, Genesis 1–17, part of Job and parts (of uncertain authenticity) on Ecclesiastes and Psalms 20–46.
 In these commentaries, Didymus discusses long quotations from the Bible, and refrains from speculation, which he considered sophistry.
 However, he interprets scriptures allegorically, seeing symbols everywhere.
-For example, he wrote that the mountains in Zachariah represented the two Testaments of the Bible.
+For example, he wrote that the mountains in Zechariah represented the two Testaments of the Bible.
 Didymus saw an individual's movement towards virtue as emerging from their interaction with scripture.

 Didymus probably wrote the treatise On The Holy Spirit (written sometime before 381 in Greek), which was preserved in a Latin translation by Jerome.
 Commentary on the Catholic Epistles also is dubiously attributed to Didymus.
 The treatise Against the Manichees was also probably written by Didymus.
 There has been greater doubt over two further works traditionally attributed to Didymus.
 On The Trinity, identified in the eighteenth century as being Didymus' work, saw twentieth-century doubts, largely on grounds of lack of 'provenance' and alleged inconsistencies with the commentaries discovered at Tura in 1941, but many would still see this as Didymus' work.
 Additionally, scholars do not believe that Didymus authored the work preserved as books 4 and 5 of Basil's Against Eunomius.